-Budgeted expenses \$130.286 exceed revenues at \$52,600 due to construction maintenance (new roof and well) which is funded from capital improvement funds mercury cleanup project.
+Budgeted expenses \$130.286 exceed revenues at \$52,600 due to construction maintenance (new roof and well) which is funded from capital improvement funds set aside in prior years for this purpose.
+Usual mercury cleanup project.
 All budgeted revenues are tied to a portion of NCRPOSD's operating grant from the County.